 - Foundation classes meet one night per week for 8 weeks (1/2 of a semester)

 - Advanced required courses and some electives meet in a five week format, meeting a few weeknights and two intensive weekends (typically the 2nd and 4th weekends of the month).
-No weeknight meetings, but class all day Friday and Saturday for two weekends.
+No weeknight meetings, but class Friday evening and all day Saturday for two weekends.